sarthak20535/ML-exercise-stanford-university-andrew-ng/README.md

 # ML-exercise-stanford-university-andrew-ng
-Assignment for the ciurse of Machine Learning are included.
+Assignment for the course of Machine Learning are included.